 Have a question about the Mission?
 Below are some answers to the questions asked most frequently, but the Mission staff are always happy to answer any additional questions.
 You could contact us at 888-853-8655 email us.

-No, Waterfront Rescue Mission is a Christian based organization, however services will not be withheld for ANY reason.
+No. Waterfront Rescue Mission is a Christian based organization, however, services will not be withheld from someone just because they are not a Christian.

 No, the Mission is a Christian organization and not tied to any one church or denomination.
 The Mission encourages and enjoys support and involvement from a large constituency of volunteers and donors.